lsportsltd/sec-whatsapp-example/README.md

 ```bash
 ngrok localhost 3006
 ```

+Create a `.env` file in the root of the project, use the same keys you have in `.env.example` and put in them the values from Twilio and LSports SEC.
+Enjoy!

 **Reach out to LSports today to start using SEC on your product today at sales@lsports.eu**